ryanmcnally93/relieve/readme.md

 <img src="assets/images/readme-images/tutor-big.png" width="75%" alt="Tutor section, large screen" style="display: block; margin: auto;">

-The issue with this is when it is shown on a medium sixed screen (between 600 -1000 pixels wide), the writing extends quite far and so the iframe is stretched, also the second tutor section has two images inside.
+The issue with this is when it is shown on a medium sized screen (between 600 -1000 pixels wide), the writing extends quite far and so the iframe is stretched, also the second tutor section has two images inside.

 To fix this I have made the two images view vertically, and pushed the text onto the next line, using the grid-column-area commands.